edwardjkim/info490/week03/workflow.md

 https://github.com/INFO490/spring2015

-and you **must** use these templates on your notebook server.
+and you **must** use these templates in your notebook server.
 In the following, I will describe how to use Git to download the templates and use them on your IPython notebook server.